 “I am descended from Thomas and Alice (Rand) Lord.
 Thomas, of course, was the son of Robert and Mary (Waite) Lord.
 Her brother was John Ward, the father of Rev. Nathaniel Ward, according to Charlestown Genealogies and Estates (pg.628).
 Robert served in various town offices as mentioned by Gordon, including: deputy of general court (1637), committee to adjust town, county and farm boundary lines (1637), clerk of court at Ipswich (1648), court recorder (1649), sealer of weights and measures (1649), clerk of Salem court (1658), empowered to issue executions (1652), marshal/sheriff for Ipswich court (1648-60) [Cutter].
 Thomas was a cordwainer.”

 In the summer of 2016, the owners initated a project to replace the window sashes at the Thomas Lord house.
-The existing windows are 6/9 Cottage style, with no balances or weather-stripping.
-We have reason to believe that they were installed around 1950.
-The frames and casings are intact, but the sashes are aged.
+The existing windows were 6/9 Cottage style, with no balances or weather-stripping, dating to before 1950.
+The frames and casings were intact, but the sashes were aged.

-We will be replacing them with identical Brosco replacement window sash replacement kits, including modern balances and glazed single panes with energy panels and screens, We are fortunate that BROSCO carries this exact size in cottage style with traditional mullions and glazing.
+I replaced them with identical Brosco replacement window sash replacement kits, including modern balances and glazed single panes with energy panels and screens, We are fortunate that BROSCO carries this exact size in cottage style with traditional mullions and glazing.
 The sashes are slightly narrower to accommodate the balances.
-We installed the first window as a test to confirm the fit, and it was perfect.

-The BROSCO replacement kits are purchased through John Garth, co-owner of Tedford Lumber in Ipswich.
-We believe it can be a prototype for appropriate replacement of traditional windows in historic houses.
+The Brosco windows are an appropriate replacement of traditional windows in historic houses.
 The U-factor for the glass with energy panel applied is .42.
 While this is not as low as the .28 available with modern double pane glass, combined with the weather-tight balances it will greatly improve the livability of the house while maintaining the most traditional appearance.